lenarddome/CPSY622-introduction-to-data-analysis/NOTES.md

 If we were incorrect, we adjust our understanding and design another experiment.
 Sometimes people come up with hypothesis that is in line with their analysis, after they have already ran their analysis -  don't do that, it is called hypothesising after results are known [HARKING](https://pubmed.ncbi.nlm.nih.gov/15647155/).

-Statistics and R comes in in step 3.
+Statistics and R comes in step 3.
 In step 3, you reason from data to confirm whether the observations you made are actually in line with your hypothesis.
 An even simpler test is whether the trend in the data is actually a reliable trend or just simply noise.
 Here you have to get from the raw and unprocessed data you have to a single sentence saying that there is support for or against the experimental hypothesis.
 It is definitely not easy, and maybe it shouldn't be.